trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/mw.md

 3. Falling victim to Phishing sites
 4. Trying to query DNS for known malicious domain names

-## What can you do with these alerts ?
+## What Can You Do With These Alerts ?

 You can get useful reports like